Ceelog/phpdoc-en/src/language/references/whatdo.md

 ?>
 ```

-Since PHP 5,
 <a href="/language/oop5/basic.html#language.oop5.basic.new" class="link">new</a>
-returns a reference automatically, so using *=&* in this context is
+returns a reference automatically, thus it is syntactically invalid.
+For
-deprecated and produces an **`E_DEPRECATED`** message in PHP 5.3 and
-later, and an **`E_STRICT`** message in earlier versions.
-As of PHP 7.0
-it is syntactically invalid.
-(Technically, the difference is that, in
-PHP 5, object variables, much like resources, are a mere pointer to the
-actual object data, so these object references are not "references" in
-the same sense used before (aliases).
-For more information, see
+more information, see
 <a href="/language/oop5/references.html" class="link">Objects and references</a>.)

 **Warning**